About Dr. Warpeha's Research

-The G-Protein signal pathway GCR1-GPA1-PD1/ADT3 regulates the phenylpropanoid levels in the germinating seedling.
-We are studying this pathway to better understand how the young seedling orients itself as a result of Global Change, i.e. changes in abiotic and biotic stressors.
+The G-Protein signal pathway GCR1-GPA1-PD1/ADT3 regulates the phenylpropanoid levels in the germinating seedling, but so does GPA1-PRN1 from a different metabolic perspective.
+We are studying these pathways to better understand how the young seedling orients itself as a result of Global Change, i.e. changes in abiotic and biotic stressors.
 Plants are subjected to many abiotic (cold, heat, salt, varying light and radiation qualities) and biotic (fungus, insects, nematodes etc) signals ordinarily in the environment, and must make different chemicals to survive.
 When changes in abiotic and biotic signals happen too quickly as a result of human activity, there are negative effects on world agriculture and ecosystems.
 How we can regulate plant responses to attenuate certain aspects of the phenylpropanoid pathway may help plants to withstand changing environmental pressures.
-Some of this work in soybean is supported by the Illinois Soybean Association.
+Some of this work in soybean has been supported by the Illinois Soybean Association.

 Application of antioxidants to human health and disease.

 Antioxidant profiles of plants have many uses in treating illness and disease in humans.
 We are investigating the utility of particular antioxidants and other plant products in attenuating cell inflammation and survival.
 We have also initiated work in strawberry and blueberry to study the effects of particular compounds on cellular stress.
-Particular constituents of developing leaf material may be effective in slowing the growth of, or killing cancer cells.
-We are working to identifying these constituents and using specific plant strains to "farm" these materials to screen for effective materials to use against cancer.
+Particular constituents of developing leaf material may be effective in reducing inflammation, an important precursor condition to many chronic dangerous diseases.
+We are working to identifying these constituents and using specific plant strains to "farm" these materials to screen for effective materials to use in medicine.

 Microbiology 79, 1-9.